App Store Rejections: The 9 Reasons You Can Kill Before You Submit

 FAQ

-• If I get rejected, can I appeal?: Yes, through the Resolution Center or App Review Board.
-Appeals work best when the rejection feels like a misinterpretation, not when you clearly broke a rule.
+• If I get rejected, can I appeal?: Yes — through the Resolution Center or the App Review Board.
+Appeals work best when the rejection looks like a misinterpretation rather than a clear rule break; in practice roughly one in five appeals is reversed, mostly on metadata calls.
+Reply in the Resolution Center with specifics before escalating.

 • Do rejections affect future submissions?: Not directly, but repeated similar rejections on the same app can flag it for stricter review.
-Fix the root cause, not just the symptom.
+Fix the root cause, not just the symptom Apple cited.

-• Is there a way to get expedited review?: Yes — request expedited review through App Store Connect for genuine emergencies (crashes, critical bug fixes).
-Do not abuse it; Apple notices.
+• Is there a way to get expedited review?: Yes — request expedited review through App Store Connect for genuine emergencies (crashing builds, critical bug fixes).
+Approval isn’t guaranteed and Apple notices abuse, so save it for real fires.

-• What if reviewers seem inconsistent?: They are sometimes inconsistent — different reviewers, different interpretations.
-If you were approved before, cite the previous approval in your appeal.
+• What if reviewers seem inconsistent?: They sometimes are — different reviewers, different interpretations.
+If a previous version was approved, cite that approval in your Resolution Center reply.

 Tags: #Indie dev #App Store #App review #App launch